CHIP-SPV/chipStar/scripts/README.md

 ## unit_tests.sh

 Run the unit tests on the CI machine `cupcake`.
 This script will exclude the known failures and bind/unbind iGPU/dGPU from the i915 driver to mitigate the driver instability.

+## module-env.sh

+Source this to initialize Environment Modules (user-local install, Lmod, or the system package, in that order) and register the shared modulefiles trees.
+CI workflow steps use it as a one-line replacement for the init boilerplate;
+building and testing is then explicit per step (cmake + make + `check.py`), which is what the removed `unit_tests.sh` wrapper used to do behind one opaque invocation.